We Are Here To Support You!

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) states that in the United States, a “standard drink” is defined as any drink that contains about 0.6 fluid ounces or 14 grams of pure alcohol.
 These measurements are equivalent to:

-Any Dallas College student who is concerned about their drinking pattern and how it compares to other college students, is invited to participate in eCHECKUP TO GO.
+Any Dallas College student who is concerned about their drinking pattern and how it compares to that of other college students is invited to talk with the drug and alcohol counselor, Dr. Catherine Sang.

 To view examples of standard drink sizes, visit the NIAAA website.

-• Males: 5 or more drinks consumed in a two-to-three-hour setting
+- Males: Five or more drinks consumed in a two-to-three-hour setting

-• Females: 4 or more drinks consumed in a two-to-three-hour setting
+- Females: Four or more drinks consumed in a two-to-three-hour setting

 A national survey indicates that college students who binge drink at least three times per week were roughly six times more likely to perform poorly on a test or project compared to students who drank but never binged.